 If set to "Latch View", a short press of an All A or All B button will display the paths on the control surface until the button is pressed again.
-This is so that the console's A/B display pattern is not lost.
-The console will revert back to the previously displayed layer on each fader.
+This is so that the console's A/B display pattern is not lost and it will revert to the previously displayed layer on each fader when the All button is released.